ChaoGu92/Min-Max-BRG/README.md

 ● the Petri net system (N, M0, MF) by its Pre matrix, Post matrix, the initial marking M0, the GMEC parameters w and k (characterizing the set of final markings MF)

 ● the set of explicit transitions Te1

+# Output of the program:

+# 1.

+● RG, expanded BRG, minimax-BRG and their nodes number

+● the time required to generate RG, expanded BRG, minimax-BRG

+# 2.

+● The nonblockingness of the Petri net system (N, M0, MF)

+● the time required to verifiy the nonblockingness by using the minimax-BRG